gamblevore/speedie/README.md

 That said, there are challenges to overcome, that will probably mean a lot of people who are already interested, would not use Speedie:

-* Getting the IDE working on Linux+Windows
-* Making speedie run on Windows (Linux is done!)
 * Adding a good debugger, VM and executable-format!

 Unfortunately I am one person who has created a very large piece of work.
 Extra developers are sorely wanted!
 Becoming a contributor could be a great way to add programming concepts to a new language.